Ashley Souza

 Open Enrollment Period:

-December 1 – Third Friday in March
+December 1 – Last Friday in January**

-If the number of applicants exceeds available openings, a separate lottery will be held for each grade level to determine placement.
+The annual lottery will be conducted on the first Thursday in February through PowerSchool.
+Applications must be received by the last Friday in January to be included in the lottery.** If the number of applicants exceeds available openings, a separate lottery will be held for each grade level to determine placement.
 Open seats will be filled first, and a waitlist will be created based on the lottery results.
 Families will be notified promptly following the lottery.

 NONDISCRIMINATION STATEMENT